FUJIGEN: History

+In 1989, Fuji Gengakki Seizō re-branded, officially adopting the name FUJIGEN.

-In 1981–82, FujiGen obtained the Fender Japan contract which lasted until 1996–97 and in 1983 FujiGen were producing 14,000 guitars a month with 80% of the guitars being made for export markets and 20% being made for Japanese domestic markets.
-In mid/late 1992, FujiGen obtained a part of the Orville by Gibson contract which ended in 1998 and from then on have made Epiphone Japan solid body guitars, some Gretsch models and their own branded FGN guitars.
-FujiGen still manufactures OEM guitars for companies like Ibanez and Epiphone but in much smaller quantities than in the past.
-FujiGen has three factories: the Omachi factory in Omachi, the Hirooka factory (established around 1992) in Shiojiri and the Matsumoto head office factory in Matsumoto.
+In mid/late 1992, FUJIGEN obtained a part of the Orville by Gibson contract which ended in 1998 and from then on have made Epiphone Japan solid body guitars, some Gretsch models and their own branded FGN guitars.
+FUJIGEN still manufactures OEM guitars for companies like Ibanez and Epiphone but in much smaller quantities than in the past.
+FUJIGEN has three factories: the Omachi factory in Omachi, the Hirooka factory (established around 1992) in Shiojiri and the Matsumoto head office factory in Matsumoto.

-In the mid-2010s FujiGen began producing rosewood interior elements in some Mazda vehicles.
+In the mid-2010s FUJIGEN began producing rosewood interior elements in some Mazda vehicles.